-Stress, anxiety and depression;
+Stress, anxiety & depression;

-Coughs, colds and low immunity;
+Coughs, colds & low immunity;

-Headaches and migraines;
+Headaches & migraines;

-Heart and circulatory problems;
+Heart & circulatory problems;

-Urinary disorders and blood sugar imbalances.
+Urinary disorders & blood sugar imbalances.

 Another wonderfully rewarding way to get in touch with what is local and seasonal is joining your local CSA (Community Supported Agriculture).
 It is a very easy way to connect with those who grow in your area, and get involved with a local community.

 Avoid ALL GMO foods.
 Non-organic soy often tests high for pesticides, cheap, non-Organic Almonds are usually high.
-Have a look at THE DIRTY DOZEN and THE CLEAN FIFTEEN.
+Have a look at THE DIRTY DOZEN & THE CLEAN FIFTEEN for which foods are sprayed more than others, and which are more susceptible to holding onto the chemicals.
 One good example is here.

 Often individuals need to look at temporarily cutting out food groups due to intolerances.